-$^{^{10}}$ Otherwise, ability to issue nonvoting shares to fund new investments may encourage managers to invest in negative NPV projects that help to enhance their private benefits.
+10Otherwise, the ability to issue nonvoting shares to fund new investments may encourage managers to invest in negative NPV projects that help to enhance their private benefits.

-11In Section 7 of the paper, we develop an extensive numerical example that deals only the "entrenchment effect" of private benefits on investment decision.
+11In Section 8 of the paper, we develop an extensive numerical example that deals only the "entrenchment effect" of private benefits on investment decision.
 Also, in a different paper titled "Strategic Underinvestment and Ownership Structure of a Firm" we formally developed the case that deals with only the entrenchment effect of private benefits on new investments.

-If the firm invests in this new project and the manager-in-control at the liquidation date is of (a_i, b_i) type, then the expected firm value, denoted by FV_i , is where i=I,R. We assume \tilde{a}R and \tilde{b}R are independent random variables.
-Outside shareholders want to maximize the firm value; hence, they want a manager who is best in terms of public quality and has the least ability to convert shareholders' value into private benefits; that is, a manager with $a_i=1$ and $b_i=0$.
-If $a_i=1$ and $b_i=0$, then the expected firm value, x+P(x) for any level of investment x, is maximized.
-If $a_i=1$ and $b_i=1$, that is, the manager-in-control is the best manager in terms of public quality, but also extracts the most private benefits; hence, the resultant firm value is $x+(1-\alpha)P(x)$, which is strictly less than x+P(x) unless $\alpha=0$ implying that other outside mechanisms to deter private benefits are perfect.
-Thus, if $1>\alpha>0$, then there must exist a rival manager with the same/lower public quality and lower ability to extract private benefits than the incumbent such that $a_R(1-b_R\alpha)>(1-\alpha)$.
+and has the least ability to convert shareholders value into private benefits; that is, a manager with $a_i = 1$ and $b_i = 0$.
+If $a_i = 1$ and $b_i = 0$, then the expected firm value, x + P(x) for any level of investment x, is maximized.
+If $a_i = 1$ and $b_i = 1$, that is, the manager-in-control is the best manager in terms of public quality, but also extracts the most private benefits; hence, the resultant firm value is x+(1-)P(x), which is strictly less than x+P(x) unless = 0 implying that other outside mechanisms to deter private benefit extraction are perfect.
+Thus, if 1 >> 0, then there must exist a rival manager with the same/lower public quality and lower ability to extract private benefits than the incumbent such that $a_R(1-b_R) > (1-)$.
 This is important!
 This condition implies that if such a rival takes control of the firm, then he can generate a higher firm value than the incumbent can.
-For example, using an average estimate of 14% shareholder wealth appropriation by the manager from Dyck and Zingales (2004), we find that a rival with public quality, $a_R=0.62$ and ability to extract private benefits, $b_R=0.5$, can generate higher cash flows than the incumbent with $a_I=0.75$ and $b_I=1$.
+For example, using an average estimate of 14% shareholder wealth appropriation by the manager reported by Dyck and Zingales (2004), we find that a rival with public quality, $a_R = 0.62$ and the ability to extract private benefits, $b_R = 0.5$, can generate higher cash flows than the incumbent with $a_I = 0.75$ and $b_I = 1$.